aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 <button ng-if="vm.auth.isAuthenticated()" ng-click="vm.auth.logout()" class="btn btn-primary">LOGOUT</button>
 ```

-> The `ng-if` and `ng-click`directives need there to be a property called `auth` on the controller object (`vm`), so that it can call the apprpriate methods to log the user in or out; as well as display the correct button depending on wheter the user is logged in or out.
+> The `ng-if` and `ng-click`directives need there to be a property called `auth` on the controller object (`vm`), so that it can call the appropriate methods to log the user in or out; as well as display the correct button depending on whether the user is logged in or out.
 >
 > We should add a reference to the authentication service in our controller function.